A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability and bifurcation: the big picture and basic concepts

 The preceding sections highlight stability as a dynamical concept.
 A stability analysis is related to the motion of the system under small perturbations, and the type of analysis illustrated so far is valid for a general system, including both nonconservative and conservative ones. \\

 For a conservative system---which will become the primary focus of this tutorial, the stability analysis of the motion of differential equations is identical to the discussion of the minimization of potential energy.
 The proof can be found in many textbooks, for example, in the exposition by Triantafyllidis \cite{triantafyllidis2011stability}.
-A state, denoted by the general state variable ${\bf x}$, is stable if its potential energy $I ({\bf x})$ is lower than that of all the neighborhood states, ${\bf x}+ \delta {\bf x}$, such that
+A state, denoted by the general state variable ${\bf x}$, is stable if its potential energy $I ({\bf x})$ is lower, interpreted as not greater, energy than that of all the neighborhood states, ${\bf x}+ \delta {\bf x}$, such that

 where $\Vert \delta {\bf x} \Vert$ is sufficiently small and $\Vert \cdot \Vert$ is a properly defined norm for the space of deformation functions.